rrovetto/Ontology-Development-Guidelines/README.md

 - Identify & list specific things in the universe of discourse you want the ontology to represent.
 - Identify & list concepts and terms needed to describe the things in universe of discourse.
 - Create concepts and terms where needed.
+- For a candidate category, ask: is there a data element or dataset that can be annotated with this category?
+If not, then you may not need it (but it will be situational).

 ### 8. Definitions
 - Identify the intended meaning for each of the list of things, concepts and terms.